 The trouble here is that, even though Willingham’s treatment of the term is the clearest, most robust, and most concise that I’ve seen, I still feel overwhelmed by it.
-I see it, and I think, “Okay — someday I’d like to have my head fully wrapped around that and to have a solid plan for attending to it in all of my courses.”
-But in terms of the practical, “What do I do tomorrow?” critical thinking leaves me at a loss.
+The central thrust of Willingham’s whole article is, indeed, that teaching critical thinking is difficult for several important reasons.
+I see the Willingham definition and read his article, and I think, “Okay — someday I’d like to have my head fully wrapped around that and to have a solid plan for attending to it in all of my courses.”
+But in terms of the practical, “What do I do tomorrow?,” critical thinking leaves me at a loss.

 This is why, for just about the duration of this blog, I’ve been recommending that we “go big on argument.”
 When we place argument up against Willingham’s definition of critical thinking, we find it to be at least a component of effective problem-solving, it’s totally reasoning, and it’s central to making sound judgments and decisions.
 Furthermore, when we have students conduct pop-up debates, we coach them to wrestle with Willingham’s indicators of criticality, having to create arguments that are effective, novel, and self-directed.